Modular Serre Correspondence via stable pairs: Some examples on

-In summary, there are five walls for $v_1$, which are the collapsing wall $W_{\emptyset}$ and $W_0$, $W_1$, $W_2$, and $W_3$ given in the above Chart (\ref{wallsfor038}).
+In summary, there are five walls for $v(1)$, including the collapsing wall $W_{\emptyset}$ and $W_i$ ($i=0,1,2,3$) as given in Chart (\ref{wallsfor038}) above.

-\subsubsection{Wall-crossings.}
+\subsubsection{Wall-crossings}

-We studied the wall-crossings at $W_0$, $W_1$, and $W_2$ in Section $5$, where the component $\widetilde\calh_P$ undergoes a flip, blow-down, and removal of an open locus.
-Here, we will compute the extension groups at those walls to complete the wall-crossing pictures.
+We studied the wall-crossings at $W_0$, $W_1$, and $W_2$ in Section \ref{sec: birat'l trans}, where (an open subscheme of) the component $\tilde\calh_{pl}$ undergoes a flip, divisorial contraction, and removal of an open subscheme.
+Here, we will compute the extension groups at those walls to complete the wall-crossing picture.
 We will also show that when crossing $W_3$, the corresponding component undergoes a flip.

 For simplicity, define the chambers $C_i$ to be the region between $W_i$ and $W_{i-1}$ for $i=0,1,2,3,4$ ($W_4:=0$ and $W_{-1}:=W_{\emptyset}$) as shown in the picture below.

 Let $A_i$ be a scheme whose Hilbert polynomial is